Aftaputra/Microscope-OF/docs/source/webapp/pane_capture.rst

 Images acquired during the scan will be saved to a folder on the Raspberry Pi.
 They can be named according to their coordinates in the scan (default) or numbered sequentially (in case the latter is easier to process).

-To retrieve images acquired during a scan, or captured individually, you can use the :doc:`pane_gallery.rst`.
+To retrieve images acquired during a scan, or captured individually, you can use the :doc:`pane_gallery`.